tipoqueno/UI-Design/README.md

 #### CSS

 - [CSS, form MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS) - While HTML is used to define the structure and semantics of your content, CSS is used to style it and lay it out.

+- [CSS Reference](http://cssreference.io/) - Free visual guide to CSS.
+It features the most popular properties, and explains them with illustrated and animated examples.

 #### Javascript